Sam H. Theriot

-Samuel Houston Theriot (born August 1954, dead 2022) is an American politician who served as a member of the Louisiana House of Representatives for Abbeville in Vermilion Parish in southwestern Louisiana.
+Samuel Houston Theriot (born August 1954) is an American politician who served as a member of the Louisiana House of Representatives for Abbeville in Vermilion Parish in southwestern Louisiana.
 He represented District 47 in the House from 1979 until 1996.

 Early life and education

 Theriot was born one of three children of Roy R. Theriot, the mayor of Abbeville from 1956 to 1960 and later Louisiana state comptroller.